 Landscaping

 Applicable Principles

-Policy No. 7.5.12 - Development Guidelines for Commercial and Mixed Use
+Policy No. 7.5.12 - Development Guidelines for Commercial and Developments Mixed Use

-- P5.1Landscape design shall be integrated into the overall site layout and building design of the development to reduce the urban heat island effect and enhance and improve microclimate conditions and contribute to local biodiversity. - P5.2Landscaping is to be designed to reduce the impact of development on adjoining residential zones and public spaces. - P5.3The provision of landscaping that will make an effective and demonstrated contribution to the City's green canopy. - P5.4Landscaping design which facilitates the retention of existing vegetation and deep soil zones. - P5.5Landscaping at the rear of the property should not negatively impact on the use and activation of a Right of Way.
+P5.1Landscape design shall be integrated into the overall site layout and build the development to reduce the urban heat island effect and enhance and in climate conditions and contribute to local biodiversity.
+P5.2Landscaping is to be designed to reduce the impact of development residential zones and public spaces.
+P5.3The provision of landscaping that will make an effective and demonstrate to the City's green canopy.
+P5.4Landscaping design which facilitates the retention of existing vegetation zones.
+P5.5Landscaping at the rear of the property should not negatively impact or activation of a Right of Way. on adjoining d contribution and deep soil

+Applicant's Justification

+None provided.

+Officer Technical Comment

-The majority of the landscaping is proposed within the front setback area of the proposed development.
-As part of the landscaping eight trees have been proposed.
-The trees combined with the three large trees which currently exist within the Chatsworth Road verge area will reduce the impact of the development on adjoining residential zoned properties.
+The majority of the landscaping is proposed within the front setback area of development.
+As part of the landscaping eight trees have been propose combined with the three large trees which currently exist within the Chatswort area will reduce the impact of the development on adjoining residential zoned p The overall tree cover proposed on site will make an effective contribution to the d.
+The trees h Road verge roperties.